-Command Description alarms all Displays a list of available alarms.
-Optional and/or required parameters include: • all displays all available alarms arp Displays the IP to MAC address resolution table. clearalarms Clears all alarms. clearethstats [all port] Clears Ethernet statistics for one or more ports.
-Optional and/or required parameters include: • all clears statistics for all ports • port is a comma separated list of port numbers (e.g. 1,3-5,7) clearlogs Clears the system and crash logs. clrcblstats [all port] Clears cable diagnostics statistics for one or more ports.
-Optional and/or required parameters include: • all clears statistics for all ports
+Command Description Authorized Users alarms all Displays a list of available alarms.
+Optional and/or required parameters include: • all displays all available alarms Guest, Operator, Admin arp Displays the IP to MAC address resolution table.
+Admin clearalarms Clears all alarms.
+Operator, Admin clearethstats [all Clears Ethernet statistics for one or more ports. port] Optional and/or required parameters include: • all clears statistics for all ports Operator, Admin

-Command Description port is a comma separated list of port numbers (e.g. 1,3-5,7) clrstpstats Clears all spanning tree statistics. cls Clears the screen. dir Prints the directory listing. exit Terminates the session. factory Enables factory mode, which includes several factory-level commands used for testing and troubleshooting.
+Command Description Authorized Users • portis a comma separated list of port numbers (e.g. 1,3-5,7) clearlogs Clears the system and crash logs.
+Admin clrcblstats [all port] Clears cable diagnostics statistics for one or more ports.
+Optional and/or required parameters include: all clears statistics for all ports portis a comma separated list of port numbers (e.g. 1,3-5,7) Admin clrstpstats Clears all spanning tree statistics.
+Operator, Admin cls Clears the screen.
+Guest, Operator, Admin dir Prints the directory listing.
+Guest, Operator, Admin exit Terminates the session.
+Guest, Operator, Admin factory Enables factory mode, which includes several factory-level commands used for testing and troubleshooting.
 Only available to admin users.
 CAUTION!
-Misuse of the factory commands may corrupt the operational state of device and/or may permanently damage the ability to recover the device without manufacturer intervention. flashfiles {info filename defrag} A set of diagnostic commands to display information about the Flash filesystem and to defragment Flash memory.
-Optional and/or required parameters include: • info filename displays information about the specified file in the Flash file system • defrag defragments files in the Flash file system For more information about the flashfiles command, refer to Section 2.8, "Managing the Flash File System". flashleds timeout Flashes the LED indicators on the device for a specified number of seconds.
-Optional and/or required parameters include: • timeout is the number of seconds to flash the LED indicators.
-To stop the LEDs from flashing, set the timeout period to 0 (zero). fpgacmd Provides access to the FPGA management tool for troubleshooting time synchronization. help command Displays a brief description of the specified command.
+Misuse of the factory commands may corrupt the operational state of device and/or may permanently damage the ability to recover the device without manufacturer intervention.
+Admin flashfiles { info filename defrag } A set of diagnostic commands to display information about the Flash filesystem and to defragment Flash memory.
+Optional and/or required parameters include: • info filename displays information about the specified file in the Flash file system • defrag defragments files in the Flash file system For more information about the flashfiles command, refer to Section 2.7, "Managing the Flash File System".
+Admin flashleds timeout Flashes the LED indicators on the device for a specified number of seconds.
+Optional and/or required parameters include: • timeoutis the number of seconds to flash the LED indicators.
+To stop the LEDs from flashing, set the timeout period to 0 (zero).
+Admin fpgacmd Provides access to the FPGA management tool for troubleshooting time synchronization.
+Admin help command Displays a brief description of the specified command.
 If no command is specified, it displays a list of all available commands, including a description for each.
-Optional and/or required parameters include: • command is the command ipconfig Displays the current IP address, subnet mask and default gateway.
-This command provides the only way of determining these values when DHCP is used. loaddflts Loads the factory default configuration. login Logs in to the shell. logout Logs out of the shell. ping address {count timeout} Sends an ICMP echo request to a remotely connected device.
-For each reply received, the round trip time is displayed.
-Use this command to verify connectivity to the next connected device.
-It is a useful tool for testing commissioned links.
-This command also includes the ability to send a specific number of pings with a specified time for which to wait for a response.
-Optional and/or required parameters include: address is the target IP address. count is the number of echo requests to send.
-The default is 4. timeout is the time in milliseconds to wait for each reply.
-The range is 2 to 5000 seconds.
-The default is 300 milliseconds.
-NOTE The device to be pinged must support ICMP echo.
-Upon commencing the ping, an ARP request for the MAC address of the device is issued.
-If the device to be
+Optional and/or required parameters include: • command Guest, Operator, Admin ipconfig Displays the current IP address, subnet mask and default gateway.
+This command provides the only way of determining these values when DHCP is used.
+Guest, Operator, Admin loaddflts Loads the factory default configuration.
+Admin logout Logs out of the shell.
+Guest, Operator, Admin logs Displays syslog entries in CLI shell.
+Admin